Alefair/Primo.Alefair/README.md

 # Primo.Alefair
-Libraries for the Primo RPA platform
+Libraries and Lessons for the Primo RPA platform